-With the exodus of businesses manufacturing in China in full swing, manufacturers are looking for the next location of their manufacturing operations.
+With businesses ready to move manufacturing out of China, manufacturers are looking for the next location of their manufacturing operations.
 The most popular of these alternate destinations is Vietnam, which manufacturers are seeing as a sound alternative to China.
 However, those looking at Manufacturing in Vietnam should be careful; Vietnam has many of the same problems as China when it comes to manufacturing (with the exception of trade tariffs).

 “With the U.S. and China tangled in a nasty trade fight, this should be Vietnam’s time to shine.
 Instead, it is becoming increasingly clear that it will be years, if ever, before this Southeast Asian nation and other aspiring manufacturing destinations are ready to replace China as the world’s factory floor. “

 Here are just a few examples why manufacturing in Mexico is a more attractive option than Manufacturing in Vietnam.

 Manufacturing in Vietnam Has The Same Logistics Problems As China

 Vietnam, viewed as an attractive option as China, carries with it the problem of distance: Vietnam is located in the Far East and this distance is a logistical problem for manufacturing companies looking to manage lean supply chains.

 Haiphong Harbor, the largest port in Vietnam (located in the northern area of the country outside of the capital of Hanoi) is roughly 7,641 miles across the Pacific ocean from the port of Long Beach, California.

 Add another 1,000+ miles in freight shipping if you want your products to reach another major city like Houston, Boston or New York; if you want to have your freight shipped directly to any Gulf Coast or Eastern seaboard states your cargo will have to go through the Panama Canal and then to their destination city, nearly doubling the time it takes to reach its destination….just as it does for shipping coming from Chinese ports.